-Let Us Work To Represent the Interests of Your Family
+Let Our Lawyers Work to Represent the Interests of Your Family

-If you believe a doctor’s error during delivery led to the potential for a birth injury for your baby, you will be watching for health issues your baby may exhibit in the first few months of life.
-One such issue may have you wondering what infant shudder syndrome is.
+If you believe a doctor’s error during delivery possibly led to your baby suffering a birth injury, you will be watching for health issues your baby may exhibit in the first few months of life, including infant shudder syndrome.

-If a doctor did not treat your baby properly during pregnancy or delivery, you may want to consider hiring the Birth Injury Lawyers Group to represent your interests.
+If a doctor did not treat your baby properly during pregnancy or delivery, consider hiring a birth injury attorney to represent your interests.
 During a free consultation, we can help you determine whether you have grounds for a medical malpractice case or not.
 Call us today to get started, and we can begin collecting evidence to defend your case.